2021–22 Scottish Women's Cup: Preliminary round

-The draw for the preliminary round round took place on Saturday, 1 October 2021 at Hampden Park.
+The draw for the preliminary round took place on Saturday, 1 October 2021 at Hampden Park.

 First round

 The draw for the first round took place on Wednesday, 26 October 2021 at Hampden Park.

 Second round

 The draw for the second round took place on Tuesday, 23 November 2021 2021 at Hampden Park.

 Third round

 The draw for the second round took place on Sunday, 19 December 2021 at Hampden Park.

 Fourth round

 The draw for the second round took place on Sunday, 9 January 2022 Hampden Park.

 Quarter-finals

 The draw for the second round took place on Monday, 14 February 2022 Hampden Park.

 Semi-finals

-The draw for the second round took place on Tuesday, 5 April 2022 Hampden Park.
+The draw for the second round took place on Tuesday, 5 April 2022 at Hampden Park.